Ski trip? Head to the Mountain State (for obvious reasons)

 Because of how widespread our resorts are, we’re close to millions of people in all directions.
 A good rule of thumb to keep in mind while planning any outdoor fun trip is to try to spend more time on the mountain than in your car.
 In other words, a day trip is doable with up to a 6-hour roundtrip drive.

 By this criteria, Mountain State resorts are accessible to a HUGE chunk of the eastern U.S. Do you live in Pittsburgh, Charleston, Richmond, Charlottesville, or D.C.?
 You can make a day trip to a West Virginia resort.

 Indianapolis, Lexington, Knoxville, any big Ohio city, or central North Carolina?
 Do a two-day weekend jaunt.
 Atlanta, Columbia SC, or Nashville?
 Think about a long weekend trip!

 If you learn to ski in West Virginia, you can ski anywhere.
 Freestyle terrain parks, steep rocky shoots, lightning-fast groomed bowls, forested glades– we’ve got about every style of skiing and snowboarding you can think of.

 Our resorts also cater to all levels, from mild to wild.
-On the advanced side of things, Canaan Valley has the most expert terrain of any Mountain State resort, Timberline just added 31 more acres of challenging “glade” (forest) runs, and Snowshoe’s Western Territory boasts some incredibly steep and big double black diamond runs— some of the most challenging terrain there is.
+On the advanced side of things, Canaan Valley has the most expert terrain of any Mountain State resort and Snowshoe’s Western Territory boasts some incredibly steep and big double black diamond runs— some of the most challenging terrain there is.

 If you’re a beginner we’ve got you covered, too.
 Every resort except Canaan Valley has at least 33 percent “green” novice runs, and all resorts pride themselves on their beginner ski schools and family-friendly atmosphere.